Romania finds horsemeat in beef batch

 The ANSVSA veterinary watchdog said suspect meat might have entered shopping outlets and an investigation was under way.
 The agriculture ministry was not immediately available to comment.

-European Union governments approved an EU-wide program of DNA tests on beef products to assess the scale of a food scandal involving mislabeled horsemeat, the bloc’s executive said last week.
+European Union governments approved an EU-wide programme of DNA tests on beef products to assess the scale of a food scandal involving mislabelled horsemeat, the bloc’s executive said last week.

 Reporting by Radu Marinas; Editing by Michael Roddy